vramdhanie/sademo/README.md

 # Simulated Annealing Cost Function Demonstration
-This project demonstrates teh operation of teh cost function for the simulated annealing algorithm as it applies to the Land use problem.
+This project demonstrates the operation of the cost function for the simulated annealing algorithm as it applies to the Land use problem.